CCOSTAN/Home-AssistantConfig/README.md

 * Monitor the reflection rates of [Garadget](http://amzn.to/2jQLpVQ) and notify when they being to drop too low when closed (indicating a shift in the controller)
 * Notifications when the garage door is left open at night or when we leave the house.
 * (IFTTT) Logging entries in Logbooks for [Rachio Sprinkler system](http://amzn.to/2eoPKBW), and [SkyBell HD](http://amzn.to/2dcexIB).
-* Auto Heal ZWave at 2:30am
-* Using [Etekcity Outlets](http://amzn.to/2efNoBP) to control accent lighting above kitchen cabinets and room cutouts.
-* Turn on Hallway light for no more than 20 minutes when Pantry door is opened.
+* Leverage Alexa and Elekcity outlet to control Printer On/Off via Voice.
+Turns off automatically after 20 minutes.
 * Turn on TV Time Lights (dim and color) at Sunset (if home and TV is on)
 * Turn on some outdoor Lights at Sunset or if it gets darkish in the house, Turn off 4 hours before sunrise.
 Turn off interior lights when we go to sleep.
 * Turn on lights during school days for a morning routine for the kids and wife.
 Has No School overide boolean in GUI.
 * Rainy days trigger extra light inside the house.
 * Check the UV Rays for the day and let us know if we need sun tan lotion over the TTS system.
-* Detects when lights are turned on and adjusts them to correct brightness based on time of day.
-* Leverage Alexa, IFTTT and Elekcity outlet to control Printer On/Off via Voice.
-Turns off automatically after 20 minutes.
 * (IFTTT) Blink ALL lights at 9:30 to remind me to take medicine. (also Alexa Alert)
 * (IFTTT) Blink Office lights 15 minutes before ANY meeting on my calendar (using IFTTT)
 * (IFTTT) Stop watering grass via [Rachio Sprinkler system](http://amzn.to/2eoPKBW) if winds are greater than 20 MPH.